 Glen Canyon is home to dynamic and constantly changing landscape.

 Since 2001, declining water levels due to climate change and 20 years of drought have reshaped Lake Powell’s shoreline.
 Today we are experiencing low lake levels and their effects on boat ramp access points, on-lake facilities, and the landscape.

 For real time lake level information, view the Bureau of Reclamation's Upper Colorado River HydroData.
-To learn more about the Upper Colorado River Basin and the operations of Glen Canyon Dam, including the 2023 water year predictions, visit the Bureau of Reclamation's website.
+To learn more about the Upper Colorado River Basin and the operations of Glen Canyon Dam, including the 24-month predictions, visit the Bureau of Reclamation's website.

 Lake Powell Current Water Level

 Lake Level Effects to Launch Ramps and Services